json420/degu/doc/rgi.rst

 attribute, this is called whenever a new connection is received, before any requests are handled for that connection.

-Most server application interfaces (like WSGI and CGI) only offer request-level semantics, but don't offer any connection-level semantics, don't offer a way for application to do anything special when a new connection is first received or a way for applications to easily maintain per-connection state.
+Most server application APIs (like `WSGI`_ and `CGI`_) only offer request-level semantics, but don't offer any connection-level semantics, don't offer a way for applicationa to do anything special when a new connection is first received or a way for applications to easily maintain per-connection state.

 This was motivated by the somewhat specialized way in which `Dmedia`_ uses SSL,